 A place with rich nature and much space

-Whoever did a roadtrip through BiH, won’t forget the beauty of the landscapes seen from behind the steering wheel for a long time.
+Whoever did a roadtrip through BiH, won’t forget the beauty of the landscapes for a long time.
 Endless mountain ranges, dizzying ravines, scenic landscapes and clear tarns add up to a paradise for lovers of nature.

-BiH is a green place where Mother Nature flaunts herself brilliantly.
-Those looking for an exciting roadtrip for his or her next trip will be amazed in every sense by the beauty of BiH.
+BiH is a green place offering many outdoor activities.
+Those looking for an exciting roadtrip will be amazed in every sense by the beauty of BiH.

 A place where people take the things a bit easier

 Even in big cities like Sarajevo and Mostar there is almost no trace of rush.
-People perform their tasks with a calmness and ease.
-Values that could also make our lives a bit less stressful.
+People perform their daily tasks with calmness and ease.
+Virtues that could make our own lives a bit less stressful.

 The more you distance yourself from the cities and the deeper you get into the rural areas of the country, the more quiet it becomes.
-Here and there you can spot a person working in the fields or see kids making their way to a neighboring village.
+Here and there you can spot a person working in the fields or kids playing.

 What BiH is not

 No place for the economy to make giant leaps